-Sting players Bernice Mene, Tania Dalton, Lesley Rumball, Donna Loffhagen, Belinda Colling and Adine Wilson all played for the national netball team, the Silver Ferns.
+Sting players Bernice Mene, Tania Dalton, Lesley Rumball, Donna Loffhagen, Belinda Colling and Adine Wilson all starred in the national netball team, the Silver Ferns.

 Runner Billy Trembarth, from Gore, won several New Zealand and Australasian titles before turning professional.
-In 1911, he became world champion for the 440-yard event.
+In 1911, he became professional world champion over 440 yards.

 Southland’s first thoroughbred race was held at Myross Bush in 1860.
 The Southland Racing Club was formed in 1885 and is now based at Ascot Park.
-In the 2010s five clubs were active in the region.
-Cardigan Bay (1956–88), one of New Zealand's most famous racehorses, was foaled at Mataura.
+In the 2010s five racing clubs and six trotting clubs were active in the region.
+Cardigan Bay (1956–88), the first pacer to win US$1 million in stakes in North America, was foaled at Mataura.

 Alec Pickard (1913–2006), who taught at Southland Boys’ High School for many years, wrote short stories under the pseudonym A. P. Gaskell.
 A cricket and rugby coach, he was the first New Zealand fiction writer to write about rugby, and stories such as The big game (1947) achieved iconic status.
 Gaskell was one of the first authors to write in a distinctly New Zealand idiom.

 In 1956, local administrators began the Tour of Southland as part of the province’s centenary celebrations.
-New Zealand’s first indoor velodrome, part of Invercargill’s Stadium Southland complex, opened in 2006.
-The velodrome was designed by German expert Ralph Schuermann.
+In the 2010s the week-long event was one of New Zealand’s major multi-stage tours.
+The country’s first indoor velodrome, in Invercargill’s Stadium Southland complex, opened in 2006.
+It was designed by German expert Ralph Schuermann.